0xMukesh/solidity-quickstart/blog.md

 # 👋 Hello, World!

-Let's get started by creating a smart contract using solidity which prints "Hello, World!" in the terminal
+Let's get started by creating a smart contract using solidity that prints "Hello, World!" in the terminal

 ![](https://c.tenor.com/cX92mi1p-NYAAAAd/coding-anime.gif)

-First of all let's clean up the default hardhat contract, script and test files.
+First of all let's clean up the default hardhat contract, script, and test files.
 Let's create a new file called `HelloWorld.sol` inside the `contracts` folder.

 Let's get started by adding a ✨SPDX License Identifier✨.
 It's just a fancy comment, which tells the license of your smart contract.
 In my case, I am going to be using the [MIT](https://opensource.org/licenses/MIT) license.